-You can do whatever you want to do.
-We work with venues to host funerals and wakes outside of traditional settings.
-You may be surprised by what is possible, from restored chapels to art galleries, barns and museums.
+No, you can do whatever you want to do (within reason).
+We work with venues in and around London to host funerals and wakes outside of traditional settings.
+You may be surprised at what is possible, from restored chapels to art galleries, barns and museums.
 You can even hold the funeral at home, or in your garden.

 Do you have any examples of families who have done it differently?

 Funerals don't have to fit into the conventional format.
 You can read about a natural burial where everyone wore white and no one said anything here.
 The only sound was the singing of the birds and the rustling of the wind in the trees.
 It was powerful, moving and very brave.

 Our friend Jon Underwood died unexpectedly at the age of 44.
 You can read about his inspiring and brave Buddhist funeral here.